-If P and Q, then R.
+If P and O, then R.

-Breaking down the proposition in this way makes it clear that a feasible assume P and Q, and then derive R from these assumptions-this is exactly what we did in the proof, which we examined in great detail in Example 1.1.1.
+Breaking down the proposition in this way makes it clear that a feasible way to prove it is to assume P and Q, and then derive R from these assumptions-this is exactly what we did in the proof, which we examined in great detail in Example 1.1.1.
 But importantly, it suggests that the same proof strategy might work for other propositions which are also of the form 'if P and Q, then R', such as the following proposition (for a given integer n):